Pipeline Script

 ssh -containerAcronym ${APP_ACRONYM} -containerSnapshotAcronym ${SNAPSHOT_ACRONYM} -f /tmp/bpmtask.py

 The script file has a .py extension to reflect the Jython language syntax of the script.
-Example below shows a two-line Jython script file named bpmtask.py.
+The example below shows a two-line Jython script file named bpmtask.py.

 print "This script is used to set BAW EnvironmentVariable"